 The minimum tax is a minimum for the collection of corporate income tax.
 In Chad, it is fixed at 1.5% of company turnover.
 However, this minimum tax is accompanied by a minimum amount for companies with low turnover.
 This amount was amended by the Finance Act, 2019 (section 11 of Act No. 037/PR/2018 of 31 December 2018).
 The floor amount of the minimum tax increases to 2 million CFA francs for large companies, while it remains at 1 million CFA francs for small companies.

-Updated tax data for 2017 and 2018 are now available for Cameroon, Republic of the Congo and Democratic Republic of the Congo (DRC).
+Updated tax data for 2017 and 2018 are now available for South Africa, Tanzania and Zimbabwe.

 In South Africa, withholding tax on dividends has increased from 15% to 20% (Act No. 17 of 2017) and the VAT rate has been increased from 14% to 15% (Act No. 21 of 2018).
 In Tanzania, the Mining Act has been revised (Act No. 7 of 2017).
 Mining royalty rates have been increased.
 The free equity for the State is now set at 16%.
 The fixed fees and the surface fees were also amended (Government Notice No. 1 of 2018).
 In Zimbabwe, mining taxation has not changed (Act No. 2 of 2017 and Act No. 1 of 2018).